 Cat trimmers or human nail trimmers work well for cats of any kind.
 The important thing is to keep your new kitten used to the process.
 Handle their feet constantly, gently pressing to express the nails.
 Tap the nails with your fingernails and/or the clippers and gently and carefully trim them often so that your kitten grows up used to the process.
 We find wrapping the kitten in a towel and having a helper is easiest (have one person hold the towel-wrapped cat and have the other person clip the nails).

 As for toys, some of our favorites: feathers on a stick, ping pong balls, and lightweight balls with bells are always favorites.
-Remember that any toy on a string must be put away when not in use as they are a choking hazard.
+Remember that any toy on a string and any toys with fabric or feathers must be put away when not in use as they are a choking hazard.